Southeast Asian languages: a complete guide to languages, families, and speakers

 Sino-Tibetan

-Sino-Tibetan languages spoken in South East Asia include (among others) Burmese in Myanmar and the tonal Karenic languages spoken by some four million people along the Myanmar/Thailand border.
+Sino-Tibetan languages spoken in Southeast Asia include Burmese (the official language of Myanmar) and the tonal Karenic languages, spoken by approximately four million people along the Myanmar-Thailand border.
+Many of the minority languages of Myanmar also fall within this family.

 Indonesia

-Other widely spoken languages in Indonesia include Javanese, Sundanese, Madurese, Minangkabau, Buginese, Palenbang, Banjarese, Acehnese, Balinese and Betawi.
-All of these languages have well over a million speakers, with some having upwards of 10 million speakers.
+Other widely spoken languages in Indonesia include Javanese, Sundanese, Madurese, Minangkabau, Buginese, Balinese, Banjarese, Acehnese, and Betawi — each with well over one million speakers, and several with upwards of ten million.

 Malaysia